-The Asiatic black bear, aka Asian Black Bear, Himalayan Black Bear, and the Tibetan Black Bear, is a medium sized bear that hails from western, central, eastern, and southern Asia.
+The Asiatic black bear, aka Asian Black Bear, moon bear, Himalayan Black Bear, and the Tibetan Black Bear, is a medium sized bear that hails from western, central, eastern, and southern Asia.
 They prefer low altitude subtropical, tropical, deciduous, and temperate forests.
 These bears are 1 of 8 known true bear species in the world.
-Over the last 30 years their population has been reduced by nearly 50% due to deforestation, and illegal hunting for body parts used in traditional Asian medicine.
+Over the last 30 years their population has been reduced by nearly 50% due to deforestation and illegal hunting for body parts used in traditional Asian medicine.
 These bears are listed as Vulnerable by the IUCN.

 First the Stats…